nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 A reference to the <code>practitioner</code> resource for who administered and / or recorded the vaccine.

+Where there is only a single practitioner recorded against the immunisation record
+- If the practitioner recording the vaccination also administered it, then associate a <code>practitioner.role</code> code <code>AP</code> (Administering Provider) with practitioner resource.
-If the GP Clinical System only captures who recorded the vaccination, and it cannot determine whether this was the practitioner who administered the vaccine, then return a single <code>actor</code> reference with a <code>role</code> of <code>EP</code>.
+- If the GP Clinical System cannot determine whether the practitioner administered the vaccine or recorded the vaccination event or both, then do not return a <code>practitioner.role</code>.

 This is mandatory where the <code>practitioner.role</code> is populated.